vrvarm/Bantu-AI/README.md

  5) So far, I have added comments on what other stuff I can do with jarvis, and mostly worked on opening a browser and connecting a pre-trained to jarvis AI.
 Also, I worked on error handling with these changes.
 Browser Machine and Pre-train Attachment: COMPLETED

- 6) I have deleted some of the comments (ideas that will be used in the future of this project), and used another video as reference that shows a much neater and simplified version of jarvis ai.
+ 6) I have deleted some of the unnecessary commands (ideas that will be used in the future of this project), and used another video as reference that shows a much neater and simplified version of jarvis ai.
 This video is taken as inspiration for this project and I have learned a lot about different files in python.
  Additional Commands: ADDED & COMPLETED